chipcullen/chipcullen_com/src/posts/adding-view-transitions.md

 Last night I added some View Transitions to this very site, in production.

-In order to see them, you need to have Chrome Canary (or, version 115), and have these flags enabled:
+In order to see them, you need to have Chrome 114 or later [editor's note: I originally thought you needed 115, but I found that the below flags exist in 114, and the feature works], and have these flags enabled:

 - [chrome://flags#view-transition](chrome://flags#view-transition)
 - [chrome://flags#view-transition-on-navigation](chrome://flags#view-transition-on-navigation)